Changes in red will be voted on at 2020 general meeting.

 - Present regular reports to the Steering Committee

-- Maintain the membership rolls of the network, including telephone numbers and email and postal addresses, as well as similar information for friends of the network who do not wish to be members but want to be kept informed of network activities
+- Maintain the membership rolls of the network, in a cloud database, including telephone numbers, email and postal addresses, as well as similar information for friends of the network who do not wish to be members but want to be kept informed of network activities

 - Work with others in the network to communicate newsletters and other information to the membership